Skip to Content

 • Commercial General Liability Insurance Certificate with a liability limit of not less than two million dollars ($2,000,000) per occurrence

-• Fire suppression system inspection record dated within six (6) months; also known as N.F.P.A.
-96 Commercial Cooking Suppression System (if applicable)
+• Fire Suppression System Inspection (if applicable) - Dated within six (6) months; also known as N.F.P.A.
+96 Commercial Cooking Suppression System

 • Commercial General Liability Insurance Certificate with a liability limit of not less than two million dollars ($2,000,000) per occurrence

-To apply for a new Stationary Refreshment Vehicle Licence, you must submit the following documents:
+To apply for a new Class “B” Mobile Refreshment Vehicle Licence, you must submit the following documents:

 • Articles of Incorporation (if applicable)